Kong/docs.konghq.com/app/mesh/1.6.x/installation/helm.md

     You can see all possible parameters of the charts by running `helm chart values kong-mesh/kong-mesh`.
     The Kong-Mesh chart has the Kuma chart as a [helm dependency](https://helm.sh/docs/helm/helm_dependency/) any value present in `helm chart values kuma/kuma` is available by prepending it with: `kuma`.

+    For example with a `values.yaml` like:
+    ```yaml
+    kuma:
+      controlPlane:
+        zone: "us-west"
+        mode: "zone"
+    ```
+   Will configure the control-plane as the zone "us-west" in `zone` mode.

 ## 3. Verify the Installation

 Now that {{site.mesh_product_name}} (`kuma-cp`) has been installed in the newly